Dominator-king/Tensies_Game/README.md

 ##Coding experience gained

--Learnt to use React components,
+- Learnt to use React components
--Learnt to effectively use React States,
+- Learnt to effectively use React States
--Learnt to effectively use effect hook,
+- Learnt to effectively use effect hook
--Practiced CSS, JavaScript basic and intermediate concepts
+- Practiced CSS, JavaScript basic and intermediate concepts